 - Warm a pat of butter or oil in a large skillet over medium heat.
 Once hot, add 1/3 cup of batter to skillet, repeating as needed.
 Cook for 2-3 minutes per side, flipping once bubbles start to form and cooking 1-2 minutes or until golden.

 - To make syrup, whisk together maple syrup and tahini in a small bowl.
-Serve pancakes topped with tahini maple syrup and fresh fruit like raspberries or pomegranate!
+Serve pancakes topped with tahini syrup and fresh fruit like raspberries or pomegranate!

 You can keep pancakes warm between batches in a 200 degree F oven if desired.